ManilShrestha/DocuGeniusRAG/README.md

 pip install -r requirements.txt
 ```

+Note: Copy `config.example.yaml` to `config.yaml` and modify it with your local settings:

 ## Environment Setup
 After installing the necessary packages, you need to set up your environment variables to ensure the application can communicate securely with the Block Entropy API.